microshare/microshare.github.io/docs/2/technical/quick-start/basic-dev-roadmap.md

 ---------------------------------------

 ### 1. Where do I start?
-There may seem like a lot of resources for the developer, and this page serves to outline the steps you should follow to learn how to interact with the Microshare Platform.
+There may seem like a lot of resources for the develope so this page serves to outline the steps you should follow to learn how to interact with the Microshare Platform.

 After reading the [Overview](/docs/2/technical/quick-start/overview/) of the role of the developer and understanding the [Technical Structure of Microshare](/docs/2/technical/quick-start-microshare-technical-structure), you should get started creating your developer Microshare account, which will give you the ability to create Robots, Rules, Views, Apps, and Device Clusters.